harshpreet931/Spam-Email-Classification/README.md

 This project implements a basic spam email classifier in C. It uses a Basic Naive Bayes algorithm to categorize emails as either spam or not spam based on the words they contain, completely written in C. The classifier is trained on a dataset of labeled emails, learning the probability of each word appearing in spam and non-spam emails.
 It then uses this information to predict the class of new emails based on the words they contain.
 The implementation is lightweight and fast, making it suitable for small to medium-sized datasets.

+#### Target Audience
+- **Students new to Programming**: This project can be a good starting point for students who are new to programming and want to learn about text classification algorithms.

+- **C Programming Enthusiasts**: For those who want to explore the capabilities of C programming, this project provides a practical example of implementing a machine learning algorithm in C.

+- **Machine Learning Beginners**: If you are new to machine learning and want to understand the basics of text classification, this project can help you grasp the concepts of Naive Bayes algorithm.

+- **Educators and Trainers**: Teachers and trainers can use this project to demonstrate the implementation of a simple machine learning algorithm in C to their students.

 ## Features

 - Train on a dataset of labeled emails